 Limited companies, whether public or private, have more of their details in the public domain, available via Companies House, than other business types.
 But the required level of transparency is much higher for public companies.

-As well as needing to have its accounts audited, public limited companies are generally unable to file abbreviated accounts, whereas smaller private companies can often do so.
-The fuller form of accounts means a public limited company has to disclose more detailed data about the business and its performance, information which is then available to anyone who wishes to access it.
+Public limited companies will need to have their accounts audited.
+They are also generally unable to file abbreviated accounts, whereas smaller private companies can often do so.
+The fuller form of accounts means a public limited company has to disclose more detailed data about the business and its performance.
+This information which is then available to anyone who wishes to access it, including competitors.

-The accounts of public limited companies are often scrutinised more by analysts and receive more media commentary.
+The accounts of public limited companies are often scrutinised more by analysts.
+They are more likely to receive media commentary, not all of which may be positive or welcome.

 3 Ownership and control issues

 With a private limited company, the shareholders will typically be people known to the directors or founders.
-A private company will often be selective over who to admit as a shareholder, ensuring they support the vision and plans for the business.
+A private company will often be selective over who to admit as a shareholder.
+This can help to ensure new shareholders support an existing vision and plans for the business.
 The use of pre-emption rights can allow existing shareholders to maintain control over the company when a new share issue is undertaken, a shareholder dies or wants to transfer their shares.

 With a public limited company, it’s much harder to control who is a shareholder of the company, and who the directors are ultimately accountable to.
-There is therefore a possibility that the original owners or directors can lose control of the direction of the company, face disputes or just spend a lot more time managing shareholder expectations.
+There is therefore a possibility that the original owners or directors can lose control of the direction of the company.
+Shareholder disputes may be difficult to manage.
+The founds may find themselves investing a lot more time managing shareholder expectations.

-Institutional shareholders can wield particularly high levels of influence, often expecting consultation and adoption of particular policies or standards in return for their investment.
+Institutional shareholders can wield particularly high levels of influence.
+They will often expect consultation and adoption of particular policies or standards in return for their investment.

 4 More vulnerable to takeovers